15 Ways Dropshipping Store Owners can Lower Facebook CPM

 Take advantage of automated ad placement

 Letting Facebook automatically set your ad placements is an additional solution that can lead to reduced CPM.
 When working with Facebook ads, you’re given the chance to choose from a few placements including Facebook itself, Instagram, Messenger, and Audience Network.
-Here you can select from a variety of content forms where you’d like your ad to show such as stories, feeds, in-stream videos, and many more.
+Here you can select from a variety of content forms where you’d like your ad to show such as Facebook and Instagram stories for dropshipping, feeds, in-stream videos, and many more.
 However, all of these can vary significantly in price, some being more popular and thus more expensive than others.
 That being the case, when opting for automatic ad placements, Facebook runs your fashion ads, for instance, on all placements that are available to you and keeps you within your budget.

 Offer social proof